BYOD @ GDC - 2024

 • a screen size of at least 11”

-Additionally, students doing specialist subjects such as Digital Technologies, Design and Visual Communication, Media Studies and Visual Art Design & Photography may need a laptop with higher specifications to run specialist software, such as Adobe Creative Cloud.
+Additionally, students doing specialist subjects at senior levels such as Digital Technologies, Design and Visual Communication, Media Studies and Visual Art Design & Photography may need a laptop with higher specifications to run specialist software, such as Adobe Creative Cloud.

 NOTES: